aman-tiwari001/Event-festivo/README.md

 # 🎟️ EventÓfestivo

-**EventÓfestivo** is a blockchain-powered dApp built on the Diamante blockchain, revolutionizing the way you book tickets for events like concerts 🎸.
+**EventÓfestivo** is a blockchain-powered dApp built on the Diamante blockchain, revolutionizing the way you book tickets for events like concerts🎙🎶, movies🎬, festivals🎉🎸 and sports🏃‍♂️.
 EventÓfestivo ensures that each ticket is a unique digital asset 🛡️, securely transferred to your account upon purchase 💳.

 ## Problem It Solves